JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 	println(tstart, "  ", typeof(tstart))
 end
 ```
 But in the second case, we would actually very much like the variable `r` to retain its name, such that we can accesss the results (and also, `ex` can access and change other local variables).
 Julia offer a way to `escape` from the hygienic mode, which means that the variables will be used and passed as-is.
-Notice the effect if we escape jus the expression `ex`
+Notice the effect if we escape just the expression `ex`
 ```julia
 macro justright_elapsed(ex)
 	quote